Almost all quantum channels are equidistant: Discriminating random quantum channels

 \begin{definition} For any integer parameter $s$, let $\gamma^{Haar}_{d_1,d_2,s}$ be the image measure of the Haar distribution on isometries $V$ through the map in \eqref{eq:Stinespring}. \end{definition}

-Finally, one can consider the Lebesgue measure on the convex body of quantum channels, $\gamma^L_{d_1,d_2}$.
+Finally, one can consider the Lebesgue measure on the convex body of quantum channels, $\gamma^L_{d_1,d_2}$ which leads to the Euclidean geometry of this set~\cite{Szarek08}.
 In this work, we shall however be concerned only with the measure $\gamma^W$ coming from normalized Wishart matrices.
 The relations between all these probability measures on the set of quantum channels shall be investigated in some future work.